woodystock/learner-materials-react-props-and-state/activities/activity-3.md

-# Activity 3 - Cat Card
+# Activity 3 - Render a Cat Card

 Ok!
 So!